Criminology & Criminal Justice

 - The School has working partnerships with organisations such as Lancashire Constabulary, the Criminal Justice System, the National Health Service, the Probation Trust, and more.

-- Criminology at the University of Central Lancashire was 3rd in the North West for value-added.
-This is a measure of effective teaching (Guardian University Guide 2021).
+- Criminology at the University of Central Lancashire ranks 2nd in the North West for Research Quality.
+(Times Good University Guide)

 - We offer option modules on our Criminology courses, so you can tailor your degree to your interests.